Endle/fireSeqSearch/dev_notes.md

 ## Match all Google regions
 In 0.0.4, I added one extra domain.
 I think I should find a more elegent way.

+## CLion's shell is confusing under Windows
+I got `ld: cannot find -lntdll`.
+No idea why it happens.
+I had to use MSYS2 to compile it manually.
+Why this terrible OS is so popular?!